The Classical World and Spinor Formalisms of General Relativity: SPIN-AFFINE GEOMETRY

-Apparently, the only procedure for extracting the spacetime information encoded into $\gamma_{aB}{}^{B}$ is associated to the implementation of the affine prescription (2.45c).
-With regard to this observation, the key idea is to introduce the definition [23, 28]
+Apparently, the only procedure for extracting the spacetime-metric information carried by $\gamma _{aB}{}^{B}$ is associated to the implementation of the affine prescription (3.45c).
+With regard to this observation, the key idea is to introduce the definition

-with $\mu$ standing for a mixed real-scalar density of world weight $-1$ and absolute weight $+4$.
-Hence, recalling Eq.
-(2.43) yields the expressions
+with $\mu $ thus standing for a mixed real-scalar density of world weight $ -1 $ and absolute weight $+4$.
+Hence, recalling (3.43) yields the general expressions

 and